OWASP/samm/Supporting Resources/v2.0/notesV2meetings.md

 Build process verifies known defects are not presented and will prevent the build from completing if defects are identified:
 remarks:
-=> this provides the hooks for any other security activity "centralized" build process? on team or organisation level? control is important here. might be included in the level2 activity? part of the guidance depending on the type/size of organisation?
+=> this provides the hooks for any other security activity "centralized" build process? on team or organization level? control is important here. might be included in the level2 activity? part of the guidance depending on the type/size of organization?

 ?security of the build infrastructure (hardening, patching, access control, ...)